 The lower the carbon dioxide content in a frizzante, the less the drink will fizz and tingle compared to sparkling wine.
 While most semi-sparkling wines contain exogenously introduced technical carbon dioxide, the carbon dioxide in sparkling wine comes from the primary or secondary fermentation.

 For trade and consumption however, there’s a more important distinction, namely the tax burden.
 In Germany, sparkling wines such as champagne and prosecco incur an additional tax that does not apply to semi-sparkling or frizzante wines.
 Therefore, the largest share of the nearly 80 million bottles of prosecco frizzante are sold in countries like Germany and Austria where sparkling wines raise extra tax, while semi-sparkling wine is allowed to be sold without this complication.

 Is secco always dry?

 While the term “secco” technically refers to a dry product in Italian, with most containing far less than 10 grams of residual sugar per liter, when it comes to semi-sparkling wines, frizzante and seccos have different legal regulations that apply to their flavor details.
 If a frizzante or secco boasts the word “dry,” the residual sugar content may not exceed 35 grams per liter, which produces a taste that’s anything but dry and bitter.
 The term “semi-dry” applies to 33 to 50 grams per liter and has a noticeably sweeter taste.
 Then there is the very sweet “mild” designation, with residual sugar in above 50 grams.

-Those who would like to learn more about the differences and characteristics of sparkling and semi-sparkling wines and their production will find everything they need at drinktec from October 4 through 8, 2021, at the Munich exhibition center.
+Those who would like to learn more about the differences and characteristics of sparkling and semi-sparkling wines and their production will find everything they need at drinktec from September 12 to 16, 2022, at the Munich exhibition center.
 Are you still looking for a platform to showcase your innovative products and services in this segment?
 Then join us at the next drinktec.